 Best Trees to Plant in Massachusetts

-Massachusetts falls in USDA Hardiness Zones 6a and 6b.
-We get cold winters, hot summers, nor'easters, ice storms, and occasional droughts.
-The trees on this list handle all of it.
+One ground rule first.
+Massachusetts sits in USDA Hardiness Zones 6a and 6b: cold winters, hot summers, nor'easters, ice storms, the occasional drought.
+Everything on this list takes that on the chin.
+Everything in the avoid section does not.

 Best Shade Trees for Massachusetts

-If you want a tree that cools your house in summer and lets light through in winter, these are your best options.
+You want a tree that cools the house in July and lets the light back through in January.
+These three do it.

 Red Oak (Quercus rubra)

-Best for: Large yards with room for a 50-foot canopy spread.
-Plant at least 25 feet from structures.
+Best for: Big yards with room for a 50-foot spread.
+Keep it 25 feet off the house.

 Sugar Maple (Acer saccharum)